ExaWorks/job-api-spec/specification.md

 **Note: the specification for the nested layer is not available at this time**

-- In addition to the remote layer, adds a mechanism to configure how pilot jobs are launched and managed.
-This may include the local layer executor to use for launching the pilot jobs and a flexible mechanism that allows one to specify various parameters for a pilot job management engine, such as limits on the number and sizes of pilot jobs, their scaling with respect to the user job load, and circumstances under which pilot jobs are to be shut down.
+- In addition to the remote layer, adds API elements allowing implementations to configure how pilot jobs are launched and managed.
+This may include the local layer executor to use for launching the pilot jobs and a flexible mechanism that allows implementations to specify various parameters for a pilot job management engine, such as limits on the number and sizes of pilot jobs, their scaling with respect to the user job load, and circumstances under which pilot jobs are to be shut down.
+It does not mandate that implementations have such pilot management mechanisms.
+Instead, it provides API-level supporting infrastructure if implementation chose to have pilot management mechanisms.